GDXN/MangaCMS/README.md

  - ~~Fufufuu.net~~ (Defunct)
  - Realitylapse.com (Planned, possibly)

 I prefer to focus on scraping sites that offer archive downloads, but those are fairly rare, so image-hosting sites are also scraped.
 Scraped images are automatically packed into per-chapter archives.
+My only absolute criteria for inclusion at this time is that the site not resize or watermark files, since that prevents the deduplication system from working properly (note: I'm more relaxed about this for the H sites, primarily out of necessity).

 Automatic ad-removal and banner-removal.
 Currently, Starkana inserts an irritating self-aggrandizing image at a random position in each archive downloaded from their site.
 This is currently automatically and silently removed from each zip-file on download.
 Any download system for sites that add source banners should crop the banners automatically, or remove any intersitial cruft.